stochasticHydroTools/DoublyPeriodicStokes/README.md

 ### CPU Python interface

 See the `source/cpu/README.md` for details.
-Importantly, a file `cpuconfig.sh` will be generated in the `python_interface` folder.
-Users must source this bash script before using the CPU Python interface in a new shell, and can edit the thread environment settings therein as needed.
+Importantly, users must source the bash script `cpuconfig.sh` before using the CPU Python interface in a new shell, and can edit the thread environment settings therein as needed.

 ## About the spreading/interpolation kernels in the python interface